cedarstudios/cedarmaps-react-native-sdk/README.md

 This guide will take you through the process of integrating CedarMaps into your React Native application.

-All the mentioned methods and tools in this document are tested on Android Studio v3.2.1 and Xcode 10.1.
+All the mentioned methods and tools in this document are tested on Android Studio v3.5.1 and Xcode 11.1 in October 2019.

 ## Table of Contents
 - [Installation](#installation)